mehmetxyx/Phonebook/README.md

 A containerized phonebook application built with .NET 9, EFCore, PostgreSQL, RabbitMQ, MassTransit, and Docker Compose — designed to demonstrate Clean Architecture within a microservices ecosystem.
 Each service is independently deployable, testable, and structured for long-term maintainability and developer-friendly onboarding.

+Developed using **Test-Driven Development (TDD)** to ensure correctness and confidence in every feature.

 ---

 ## 🧱 Architecture Overview